arthurmauvezin/devops-lab/answers.md

 Firstname: Victor

 ## 2.2
+command:
+docker build -t app .
-command: docker run app
+docker run app

 ## 2.3
 question: Our code doesn't work because the port is not open
-command: docker run -i --expose 3000 app
+command: docker run -p -3000:3000 -td app

 ## 2.5
 question: We have to be login and to use tag to do the push